– Story & photos by Ricky Friedlander

 Belonging to the country of Curaçao, this little island was once a short-lived German Naval base in the late 1800s.
 With no permanent inhabitants, it serves as a base for excellent diving, fisherman, and a handful of people who make the trip daily for a bit of R&R.

-It’s not long before the gang from Bounty Adventures prepares a delicious buffet lunch and open bar to quench your appetite and offer back spent calories from exploring, and swimming.
+It’s not long before a delicious buffet lunch and open bar are ready to quench your appetite and offer back spent calories from exploring, and swimming.

 No matter whether you just want to laze around, dive, snorkel, or explore, this little paradise is well worth the day trip.
-And I cannot imagine a more beautiful ride back with the wind on the Jonalisa.
+And I cannot imagine a more beautiful ride back with the wind on a catamaran.